thingweb/wot-typescript-definitions/README.md

 # wot-typescript-definitions
 A typescript definition file for the WoT scripting API as used in thingweb

+**Note: this repo is going to be moved to Wot Scripting API repo (see https://github.com/w3c/wot-scripting-api/pull/152)**

 ## Notes on usage

 These definitions are imported using npm.
 Once we reach conclusion on the API in the W3C Web of Things task force, we will add this to definatelytyped.